Our Team

 Will is the co-founder of the forestry-tech start-up, Woodscamp, a Senior Director at the American Forest Foundation and a past-president of the Nova Scotia Woodlot Owners and Operators Association and the MCFC.

-Steve Ward (Economic Seat)
+Shawn McGrath (Economic Seat)

 Peter Neily (Member at Large)

-Don Kimball (Member at large)
+Don Kimball (Member at Large)

-Don was born and raised in Dartmouth, and is retired from a career in the military.
+Don was born and raised in Dartmouth and is retired from a career in the military.
 Today, Don makes furniture and cabinets utilizing materials from his FSC certified lot.
 Don spends many hours volunteering in the local community, as the treasurer for the NQ Board of Trade and Chair of the NQ Business Hub.

-Heba Jarrar (member at large)
+Heba Jarrar (Member at Large)

 Heba is a Palestinian-Canadian with a keen interest in forest health and ecology.
 She first got involved with the MCFC as a Community Outreach Intern while completing her Masters of Forest Conservation.
 Growing up in Nova Scotia, Heba is grateful to work on protecting our forests and waters.
 She is currently a Forest Health Specialist with the NS Department of Natural Resources and Renewables.